The Math Detective: How to Find the Case of the Right Simulation that Represents the Situation

 - Analyze the Situation: You’re trying to understand how quickly a disease might spread in a small, isolated town.

-- Consider the Simulations: You might consider simulations that model person-to-person interactions, taking into account factors like population size, rate of interaction, and transmission rate.
+- Consider the Simulations: You may want to consider simulations that model person-to-person interactions, taking into account factors such as population size, interaction rate, and transmission rate.

 - Match the Situation to the Simulation: You’d likely choose a simulation that models disease spread in a population, with settings that reflect the town’s characteristics.